 Brian Clement

 I run a small home bakery.
 My focus is on ingredient-driven food that nourishes my neighbors, supports local growers and artists, and fosters climate resilience.
-Previously, I ran farmers market outposts for Midnite Bagel, worked parties for WIRED and Vanity Fair, and collaborated with Leif Hedendal on private events for high net-worth clients, public figures, and brand activations.
+Previously, I ran farmers market outposts for Nick Beitcher’s Midnite Bagel, worked parties for WIRED and Vanity Fair, and collaborated with Leif Hedendal on private events for high net-worth clients, public figures, and brand activations.
 I have served in restaurants in northern New Mexico, New York City, San Francisco, and western Massachusetts, including Lilia, Tartine Manufactory, and Range, the first restaurant in the Mission District to hold a Michelin Star.
 As an intern with the Cooperative Food Empowerment Directive, I organized a regional conference for student-workers in Brooklyn and Amherst.
 What launched this journey was co-managing a natural foods co-op in college.

 I am of Irish heritage and support boycott, divestment, and sanctions.
 I live with my Australian Shepherd in the foothills of the Rocky Mountains.